johnwesleyquintero/scalesmart/docs/academy/school-component/documentation.md

 7. The `AcademyProvider` provides the list of courses to the `AcademyContentClient` component.
 8. The `AcademyContentClient` component renders the `CourseList` component, passing the list of courses as the `courses` prop.
 9. The `CourseList` component renders a list of courses, displaying the title, description, duration, and level of each course.
+10. Provides a button to export academy data from local storage.
+11. When the button is clicked, the `handleExportData` function is called, which retrieves the academy data from local storage and triggers a download.